Brewhouse Setup: A Comprehensive Guide

 Glycol/Ice water tank

-If using a glycol tank, you&#;ll need a separate pump for the system, automatic (solenoid) valves on the fermenting vessels, a control panel, and industrial chillers.
-The glycol should also have a loop that runs through the PHE to aid in wort chilling.
+If utilizing a glycol tank, you will need to incorporate a distinct pump for the system, automatic solenoid valves on fermentation vessels, a control panel, and industrial chillers to manage the glycol.
+The glycol should also circulate through the PHE to aid in wort chilling.

 Cold-side control panel